 A not so recent yet horrific incident involving a Florida University student came into the picture when the student, under the influence of the Flakka Drug killed two people who just happened to be in his vicinity and then proceeded to try and eat one of the victim’s face- however the lab results that did not confirm the presence of the drug in his system.

-(Source- Fox News) Read More: Flakka, drug that makes people bark and strip, wreaks havoc in Midwest, South
+(Source- Fox News) Read More: Flakka, the drug that makes people bark and strip, wreaks havoc in Midwest, South

-Effects Of Flakka On The Body
+Effects Of Flakka Drug On The Body

-The effects of the Flakka Drug can either be short lasting- last anywhere between two to five hours or it can take as long as a few days for the effects to wear off.
+The effects of flakka can either be short lasting- last anywhere between two to five hours or it can take as long as a few days for the effects to wear off.
 The duration of the effects depends upon the amount of drug that has been used, whether it has been used with any other substance- such as cocaine or heroin which would increase the effects of the drugs in intensity and make them long lasting since then all of the substances shall have to be filtered out of the body.
 We are unsure about the combined effects of alcohol and the flakka drug as of now.

-The Short-term and Immediate Effects of Flakka are rather Similar to that of Cocaine and Meth, and this includes
+The Short-term and Immediate Effects of Flakka Drug are rather Similar to that of Cocaine and Meth, and this includes

 - Unexplained and uncontrollable feeling of unlimited happiness for no reason and out of the blue- Euphoria or ecstasy.
 Bliss is experienced along with a feeling of total contentedness.